ProjektAdLer/moodle-generate-database-diagrams/README.md

 It implements just enough to create database diagrams as this is the only target of this script.
 It is very likely that the created database will not work with moodle.

+## compatible moodle versions
+It is known that moodle 3.9, 3.11, 4.0 and 4.2 are working.

 ## How to use
 The following assumes you are using WSL.
 It should work like that on linux as well.